-If you are a student with a disability for which you wish to receive academic accommodations, you must first register with the Disability Support Services on the second floor of the University Library in the Center for Academic Development.
-After receiving an Academic Accommodation Authorization for , I will set up a private meeting with you to discuss any special circumstances related to your situation.
+If you are a student with a disability for which you wish to receive academic accommodations, you must first register with Student Accessibility Services on the first floor of the University Library.
+After receiving an Academic Accommodation Authorization form, I will set up a private meeting with you to discuss any special circumstances related to your situation.
 This must occur within the first 2 weeks of the course.
 Accommodations will not be provided, “on demand” or “after the fact.”

 UNIVERSITY STATEMENT ON PLAGIARISM

 Plagiarism is best defined as incorporating the words or ideas of another person into a paper or presentation without properly crediting the source from which they came.
 Plagiarism is a violation of ethical practices.
 The author who commits plagiarism attempts to claim another person’s work as his or her own.
 Thus, plagiarism is both a form of intellectual theft and intellectual fraud.

 In its worst form, plagiarism may consist of directly copying large or small portions of either printed works or, as frequently happens in schools, written papers of another student.
 There are, however, more subtle forms of plagiarism as well.
 Paraphrasing, or changing an author’s ideas or words, is also a form of plagiarism if the source of the idea being paraphrased is not acknowledged, and this form of plagiarism is equal to direct copying.

 No matter what the cause, universities consider plagiarism to be a serious offense—the most serious academic crime there is.
 Faculty members react against plagiarism because they consider it an attack on one of the values that universities hold sacred –honesty in the pursuit of knowledge.